 - ensure that any business decisions are made in good faith and in the best interests of the association;

-- avoid any conflicts of interest;
+- disclose and manage conflicts of interest;

 - exercise powers in accordance with the rules of the association; and